Tuples

 break

-The next example uses the tuple pattern to implement the currentPlayerHasWon function from Tic-Tac-Toe:
+The next example uses a tuple pattern to implement the currentPlayerHasWon function from Tic-Tac-Toe:

 func currentPlayerHasWon() -> Bool {